nigarixx/Learning-C/README.md

 16.c - Storing elements in an array.

-17.c - n number of values in an array and displaying it in reverse order.
+17.c - N number of values in an array and displaying it in reverse order.

+18.c - Sum of all elements of the array.